 Extracellular RNA Communication

-- How it targets specific cells and affects other cells
+- How exRNA targets specific cells and affects other cells

 - How the amount and types of exRNA can change in disease

-- How scientists can use exRNA to develop new therapies
+- How scientists can use exRNAs to develop new therapies

-Ultimately, these scientists will form the ExRNA Consortium to collaborate, share information, and spread knowledge to the larger scientific community and public.
-Specifically, they will explore using some exRNA as biomarkers, or indicators of the presence, absence or stage of a disease.
-These biomarkers may enable scientists to understand and diagnose diseases earlier and more effectively.
-They also will use exRNA to develop molecular treatments for conditions including neurological disorders and cancer.
+Funded scientists formed an ExRNA Consortium to collaborate, share information and spread knowledge to the larger scientific community and the public.
+Specifically, they are exploring the use of some exRNAs as biomarkers, or indicators of the presence, absence or stage of a disease.
+These biomarkers may help scientists understand and diagnose diseases earlier and more effectively.
+They also will use exRNAs to develop molecular treatments for conditions including neurological disorders and cancer.

 The NIH Common Fund supports the ExRNA Communication program, which is led by an NIH-wide team including NCATS; the National Cancer Institute; the National Heart, Lung, and Blood Institute; and the National Institute on Drug Abuse.